assemble/assemble/README.md

 > Static site generator for Grunt.js, Yeoman and Node.js.
 Used by Zurb Foundation, Zurb Ink, H5BP/Effeckt, Less.js / lesscss.org, Topcoat, Web Experience Toolkit, and hundreds of other projects to build sites, themes, components, documentation, blogs and gh-pages.

+### HEADS UP!
+This document is incomplete!

+### Also, please do not create issues against the v0.6.0 branch unless you have a pull request or would like to discuss an issue that might lead to you doing a pull request.
+Thanks!

 ### [Visit the website →](http://assemble.io)

-## v0.5.0 Release notes
+## v0.6.0 Release notes

-For v0.5.0, Assemble was completely re-written from the ground up to be a 100% standalone library.
+For v0.6.0, Assemble was completely re-written from the ground up to be a 100% standalone library.
 Before we dive into the awesome new features that Assemble is introducing in this version, there are a couple of things you need to know:

 **Grunt users**

 * Rest assured that you will be able to continue using Assemble as a Grunt plugin.
 However, **going forward you will need to do `npm install grunt-assemble`** instead.
-* If you decide to continue using older (pre-v0.5.0) versions of Assemble you will still need to do `npm install assemble`.
+* If you decide to continue using older (pre-v0.6.0) versions of Assemble you will still need to do `npm install assemble`.
 Visit [grunt-assemble](https://github.com/assemble/grunt-assemble) for more info.

 **Gulp users**